CCPA Quick Links

 We accept no responsibility for the content provided on, or privacy practices, of third-party websites or applications.

-We use this information to develop internal marketing and business intelligence.
+We also use this information to develop internal marketing and business intelligence which is essential for our business operations.
 For example, we may:

 - Combine the information collected to better understand your interests and potential business needs, such as Merative events you attend, content you review, or any of our websites that you visit.

 - Aggregate the information that is collected about website visitors for the purposes of developing and modelling marketing audiences.